Made by Michael Stanfield Products,under it's "Pleasure Products" banner in 1970.

 Particularly when it was one of those that was specifically staged and shot just for merchandising purposes.

-And a great looking board too.
+And a great looking board it is too.